What Is The Procedure?

 What happens during a hospital stay?

-Your child will be asleep and will be under anaesthesia for their operation.
+Your child will be asleep and will be under anesthesia for their operation.
 Upon waking, your child will be given pain medicine and possibly muscle relaxants.
 Any surgery creates some pain, but your child will be given medication to manage this.
 Pain management in hospital is done either by a nerve block, a drip or oral medicine.

 Caring for your child at home